Q: Do I obtain marriage, birth, and death certificates at the Village Clerk’s Office?b>

 For additional information about obtaining a passport, please visit:

-US Department of State Passport Information Web Site at the Bergen County Clerk's Web Site.
+US Department of State Passport Information at the Beregen County Clerk Website.

 Q: Do I need a permit for a garage sale or a yard sale or an estate sale?